-What’s really surprising about the 3Dsimo Mini 2 is its relatively low price for its impressive list of features.
+What’s really surprising about the 3Dsimo Multipro is its relatively low price for its impressive list of features.
 It is capable of 3D drawing, burning, foam-cutting and even soldering smaller parts.
-Most 3D pens in this list support only PLA and ABS, but the 3Dsimo takes 3D drawing one step further by additionally printing in HIPS and PET.
+Most 3D pens in this list support only PLA and ABS, but the 3Dsimo takes 3D drawing one step further by additionally printing in HIPS and PET, thanks to its high-temperature nozzle.